AlgebraicJulia/SemiringFactorizations.jl/docs/src/index.md

  a^  a^  a^  a^  a^
 ```

-Note that regular expression `a^` matches nothing,
+Note that regular expression `a^` matches nothing.